Daniel Brettig is an assistant editor at ESPNcricinfo. @danbrettig

-Sutherland's comments came after Lehmann insisted that Australia "play the game the right way" in the wake of serious allegations
+Sutherland's comments came after Lehmann insisted that Australia "play the game the right way" in the wake of serious allegations by Kohli.

 The adjudicating match referee Chris Broad has reportedly stated that Smith would not face sanction over his attempt to check with support staff off-field whether to review his lbw on the final day of the Bengaluru Test match.
 However others, including the former captain Michael Clarke, have expressed concern about the young batsman Peter Handscomb's role in the exchange and other possible instances of the practice.

 Broad is scheduled to be replaced by Richie Richardson for the final two matches of the series, and ICC management based in Dubai are yet to comment on the episode.
 Lehmann delivered a staunch denial when asked whether there had ever been communication between the team on the field and the dressing room about referring a decision: "Never ever.
 No. Never.

 "He [Kohli] has his opinion and we have ours.
 At the end of the day we play the game the right way.
 I'm very proud of the way the lads actually played.
 Disappointed we didn't get across the line today.
 We changed the way we wanted to play with a change of side, a younger side.
 I'm really pleased with the way we do things now, we've never done any of that, and we'll just get on with the next game.
 Disappointing today but you move on.

 "Very surprised to hear it [the allegation] but again, that's their opinion."